-NISO plans to form a Standing Committee to support the standard.
+NISO is now forming a Standing Committee to support the standard.
 If you are interested in participating, please contact Nettie Lagace, NISO Associate Executive Director.

 E-Book Bibliographic Metadata Requirements in the Sale, Publication, Discovery, and Preservation Supply Chain (E-Book Metadata Working Group)